JayCrlt/GitHub_Tutorial/README.md

 - a single [``Data``] folder :file_folder:, hosting for your data you are willing to share.
 - a single [``Results``] folder :file_folder:, hosting for your raw or edited Figures.

-[Here](https://github.com/JayCrlt/CCA_Methods) is an example of a perfectly reproducible repository
+[Here](https://github.com/JayCrlt/CCA_Methods) is an example of a perfectly reproducible repository.

+From here, we can move on and work directly with a case study using R: Tutorial R+Git